-To reserve a place on a course without first becoming a registered student, you should complete the course booking form.
+To reserve a place on a course, you need first to be registered with the Programme (just click on Sign in or Register on the front page of the website).
 If a place is available, you will receive a confirmation from the Programme Office.
-For courses in certain subjects - DES, FOR, NES, PAS, RIS, SRO, and TCI - you may be asked to confirm that you have sufficient experience before your reservation can be approved.
+For courses in certain subjects, you may be asked to confirm that you have sufficient experience before your reservation can be approved.